Nanobiotechnology

 Nanobiotechnology, bionanotechnology, and nanobiology are terms that refer to the intersection of nanotechnology and biology.
 Given that the subject is one that has only emerged very recently, bionanotechnology and nanobiotechnology serve as blanket terms for various related technologies.

 This discipline helps to indicate the merger of biological research with various fields of nanotechnology.
 Concepts that are enhanced through nanobiology include: nanodevices (such as biological machines), nanoparticles, and nanoscale phenomena that occurs within the discipline of nanotechnology.
 This technical approach to biology allows scientists to imagine and create systems that can be used for biological research.
 Biologically inspired nanotechnology uses biological systems as the inspirations for technologies not yet created.
 However, as with nanotechnology and biotechnology, bionanotechnology does have many potential ethical issues associated with it.

 A ribosome is a biological machine.
 Protein domain dynamics can only be seen by neutron spin echo spectroscopy.

 The most important objectives that are frequently found in nanobiology involve applying nanotools to relevant medical/biological problems and refining these applications.
 Developing new tools, such as peptoid nanosheets, for medical and biological purposes is another primary objective in nanotechnology.
 New nanotools are often made by refining the applications of the nanotools that are already being used.
 The imaging of native biomolecules, biological membranes, and tissues is also a major topic for nanobiology researchers.
 Other topics concerning nanobiology include the use of cantilever array sensors and the application of nanophotonics for manipulating molecular processes in living cells.

 Recently, the use of microorganisms to synthesize functional nanoparticles has been of great interest.
 Microorganisms can change the oxidation state of metals.
-These microbial processes have opened up new opportunities for us to explore novel applications, for example, the biosynthesis of metal nanomaterials.
+These microbial processes have opened up new opportunities to explore novel applications, for example, the biosynthesis of metal nanomaterials.
 In contrast to chemical and physical methods, microbial processes for synthesizing nanomaterials can be achieved in aqueous phase under gentle and environmentally benign conditions.
 This approach has become an attractive focus in current green bionanotechnology research towards sustainable development.